Instagram Analytics Guide For Beginners: Everything You Need to Know in 2019

-It helps you to estimate, how reachable they are (how many accounts you compete with in their feed) and how many followers you can achieve through them if they give you a shoutout.
+It helps you to estimate how reachable they are (how many accounts you compete with in their feed) and how many new followers you can achieve through them if they give you a shoutout.

 Another interesting report is the source of engagement:

-Honestly, it looks surprising, how many likes and comments from non-followers I have, taking into account that I have never promoted this very Instagram account, and that all the ghost followers and likers are being immediately blocked.
+Honestly, it looks surprising that the average number of comments and likes from non-followers I have is quite high, taking into account that I have never promoted this very Instagram account and that all the ghost followers and likers are being immediately blocked.
 Hm, I should think about it.

 And you think of trying Minter.io, it deserves a closer look, absolutely.

 7. Picture.io Instagram Tracker Tool